Here’s Sue Austin writing in the Shropshire Star in October 2004.

 Originally a working farm, it opened the first of its holiday cottages about 16 years ago after the owner, Alun Moore, suffered a spinal injury and was unable to continue farming.
 Since then, he and his wife, Clare, have restored and converted some accommodation, built new holiday cottages, and created a small, but luxurious leisure complex.

 There is fly fishing on the lake, country rides are available in the summer and, as a pilot, Alun is even able to offer shared costs flights over Northumberland.
 He believes that holidaymakers should slow down their pace of life, saying too many people spend their vacation racing around trying to see everything and never find time to relax.
 ‘Why travel 30 miles to have a picnic, when you can walk down to Meg’s Lake and enjoy the beauty and peace of Beacon Hill?” he said.

 It is easy to run out of superlatives to describe the cottage accommodation.
 Beacon Hill Cottage is a very worthy owner of its prestigious, five star rating.
-Clare’s flair for colour and decor shines through in every room and while the historic country cottage retains its olde world charm it has every mod con imaginable.
-And Alun and Clare ensure those little touches that make a holiday special, from welcoming lights on as you arrive, fresh flowers, coal and logs and even a pot of homemade marmalade.
+Alun’s flair for colour and decor shines through in every room and while the historic country cottage retains its classic charm it has every mod con imaginable.
+And Alun ensures those little touches that make a holiday special, from welcoming lights on as you arrive, fresh flowers, coal and logs and even a pot of homemade marmalade.